 Build a team of like-minded people around you that will motivate you and help you to succeed!

 Getting Your Name Out There During COVID-19

 Listen, I’m not blind to the effect COVID-19 has been having on the beauty industry.
 Like you, I am right smack in the middle of the mess; pretty much just trying to pick up the pieces.
 I know we can fall into the trap of letting it all weigh us down.

 But the truth is, this is not the end.
-When we push aside all the thing we cannot do, we’ll discover that there are still many things we can.
+When we push aside all the things we cannot do, we’ll discover that there are still many things we can do.
 One of the things the pandemic has taken away is our ability to socialize.
 Since there aren’t a whole lot of events, weddings, or large celebrations taking place, the need for professional makeup applications has decreased.

 Turn That Frown Upside-Down!

 But sitting around and feeling defeated isn’t going to do you any good!
 Why not use this time to create awesome looks for future weddings and special events?
 Why not maximize your social media presence to promote these looks, so people can get hyped for the future?